cneverett/BoltzmannCollisionIntegral.jl/docs/src/quickstart.md

 ## Output
 - The data stored in an output file can be loaded back into the workspace as a tuple using the [fload_All](@ref) function.
 - Conservation of particle number and energy can be checked using the [DoesConserve](@ref) function.
+    - The key statistic is `ratioN` and `ratioE` which dictate the ratio of particle number and energy before and after the interaction and should be close to 1.